Arthur Upton, L/Cpl 1544, 1/8th Battalion, Manchester Regiment

 Arthur married Selina Meakin at Chorlton, Manchester in early 1905; in 1911 they were living at 11 Albert Edward Street, Harpurhey, Manchester, and had two children: Wilfred Arthur (5) and Ida (2).
 Arthur was employed as a labourer in a tram shed.
 Another son, Sidney, was born later that year.

-Arthur attested at Manchester and was initially drafted with the British Expeditionary Force to France on 25th September 1914.
-Later he was sent to Gallipoli where he was killed in action on 30 May 1915, aged 35 years.
-His death was reported in the official War Office Casualty List on 6 August 1915.
+Arthur must have served with the Army before WWI, and was mobilised with the the 8th (Ardwick) Manchester Regt on the outbreak of war in August 1914.
+He was immediately drafted with his regiment to Egypt, landing there on 25 September 1914.
+The regiment subsequnetly landed at Gallipoli on 6 May 1915.
+L/Cpl Upton was killed in action on 30 May 1915, aged 35 years; his death was reported in the official War Office Casualty List on 6 August 1915.

 L/Cpl Arthur Upton has no known grave and is commemorated on Panel ref.
 158 to 170 of the Helles Memorial in Turkey.
 The Commonwealth War Graves Commission holds casualty details for L/Cpl Arthur Upton, and he is listed on the Imperial War Museum’s Lives of the First World War website.